Gauss-Prym maps on Enriques surfaces: Line bundles on Enriques surfaces

-An Enriques surface is said to be unnodal if it does not contain $-2$ curves, that is irreducible curves with self intersection $-2$.
+An Enriques surface is a smooth complex projective surface $S$ such that $h^1(S, \mathcal O_S)=0$, $\om_S^2=\mathcal O_S$ but $\om_S \neq 0$.
+An Enriques surface is said to be unnodal if it does not contain $-2$ curves, that is, irreducible curves with self intersection $-2$ (necessarily isomorphic to $\mathbb{P}^1$).
 If $H$ is an ample line bundle on an Enriques surface such that $H^2 =2g-2$ then dim$(|H|)=g-1$ and the general element of $|H|$ is a smooth irreducible curve of genus $g$.

-The geometry of curves on Enriques surfaces is strongly related to the so called $\phi$-function which we now introduce. \begin{defin} Let $H$ be a line bundle on an Enriques surface such that $H^2 >0$.
+The geometry of curves on Enriques surfaces is strongly related to the so called $\phi$-function introduced by Cossec. \begin{defin} Let $H$ be a line bundle on an Enriques surface $S$ such that $H^2 >0$.

 \end{defin} In what follows, we need the relation between $\phi(H)$ and the ``regularity" of the map to the projective space induced by $H$.
-For this purpose, we introduce the notion of $k$-very ampleness. \begin{defin} Let $S$ be a smooth connected surface over the complex numbers and let $k \geq 0$ be an integer.
+For this purpose, we recall the notion of $k$-very ampleness. \begin{defin} Let $S$ be a smooth connected surface over the complex numbers and let $k \geq 0$ be an integer.
 A line bundle $H$ is said to be $k$-very ample if for any $0$-dimensional subscheme $(Z, \mathcal O_Z)$ of length $k+1$ the restriction map $H^0(H) \rightarrow H^0(H \otimes \mathcal O_Z)$ is surjective. \end{defin} \begin{remark} Observe that a line bundle is $0$-very ample if and only if it is globally generated and $1$-very ample if it is very ample. \end{remark} Knutsen and Szemberg proved independently the following: \begin{teo}[\cite{szem}, \cite{knuno}] Let $S$ be an Enriques surface.
 Then $H$ is $k$-very ample if and only if $\phi(H) \geq k+2$ and there exists no effective divisor $E$ such that $E^2=-2$ and $H \cdot E \leq k+1$. \end{teo}

 Thus, one immediately gets the following \begin{cor} Let $S$ be an unnodal Enriques surfaces.
 The line bundle $H$ is $k$-very ample if and only if $\phi(H) \geq k+2$. \end{cor}